It’s the year 2022 and a lot has happened to so many different industries due to the last 2 years of COVID-19.

 High-profile food and beverage brands have tried personalized packaging and have found success.

-Especially in the middle of a pandemic that limits our personal interactions, customers feel drawn to communication, even if it’s through your packaging.
+Especially in the middle of economic struggles that limit our interactions, customers feel drawn to communication, even if it’s through your packaging.

 This growing trend is becoming an industry-standard as consumers desire more customizations and interactions with brands.